 - Adhere to all deadlines.
 Nothing damages an appeal right from the start more than missing the deadline.
 It may mean that the appeal will not be considered at all.

 - Read and fill out all paperwork carefully.
 Dot the i’s and cross the t’s.
-Your student will want to demonstrate that he is taking this process seriously.
+Your student will want to demonstrate that they are taking this process seriously.

-- If anyone else is involved, a professor, an advisor, a resident assistant or director, your student might talk to him and solicit his support.
+- If anyone else is involved, a professor, an advisor, a resident assistant or director, your student might talk to them and solicit support.
 A letter or statement of support or explanation from college staff might help to strengthen the appeal.

-- If your student has a good track record other than this situation, he should point that out.
-If he has never appealed a decision before, he should point that out.
-If he has strong grades and no judicial or conduct issues, he should point that out.
+- If your student has a good track record other than this situation, they should point that out.
+If they have never appealed a decision before, point that out.
+If your student has strong grades and no judicial or conduct issues, point that out.
 Appeal committees often consider the whole student and are looking at all pieces of information.

 - Your student should explain the situation as fully and honestly as possible, including all pertinent information.
-Telling only part of the story or stretching or skewing the truth will not help his case.
+Telling only part of the story or stretching or slanting the truth will not help make the case.

-- It is important that your student take responsibility for her actions and not make excuses.
-While the committee certainly needs to hear about any special or extenuating circumstances, they have heard all of the excuses before.
-It will help your student’s case if she demonstrates her maturity and understanding by holding herself accountable for her actions rather than making excuses.
+- It is important that your student take responsibility for their actions and not make excuses.
+While the committee certainly needs to hear about any special or extenuating circumstances, they have heard all of the excuses many times before.
+It will help your student’s case if they demonstrate maturity and understanding by holding accepting accountability for actions rather than making excuses.

 - If your student has any copies of helpful information – drafts of papers, copies of forms, etc. they should be included with the appeal request.
 The more concrete support and facts there are, the better.

-- If your student has the opportunity to be present for a hearing, he should take advantage of it.
-Some schools do not allow the student to attend, but if he can, he should.
+- If your student has the opportunity to be present for a hearing, take advantage of it.
+Some schools do not allow the student to attend, but if they can, they should.
 This will allow the committee to clarify any questions they might have or for your student to correct any misinformation.

-- Finally, your student should honestly explain why she feels that granting this appeal is appropriate.
+- Finally, your student should honestly explain why they feel that granting this appeal is appropriate.
 What has changed?
 Why was the decision in error?
-What will she do differently going forward?
-If your student cannot explain this clearly, then perhaps the appeal is not the best thing for her.
+What will be different going forward?
+If your student cannot explain this clearly, then perhaps the appeal is not the best thing.

 Colleges which have an appeal process for a judicial or academic decision generally carefully consider appeals.
 If your student has determined that it makes sense to appeal a decision, then proceeding thoughtfully and carefully with the appeal makes sense.
-You may be able to help your student determine whether an appeal is right for him and support him through the process.
-If an appeal does not seem to be appropriate, then your support may be especially needed as your student decides on his next steps.
+You may be able to help your student determine whether an appeal is appropriate and provide support throughout the process.
+If an appeal does not seem to be appropriate, then your support may be especially needed as your student decides on next steps.